Dental Filling Replacements & Restoring broken teeth

 CORONA VIRUS UPDATE - We are open and treating patients from Monday 4th Jan.
 2021, even through lockdown as we are an essential service you can travel to - though we continue operating a reduced service through 2021, during this unprecedented crisis.
-We have been busy still working through backlogs of emergency & vulnerable patients at our Practice, to reach those now waiting for more advanced, routine and needed if not yet urgent care.
+We have been busy still working through backlogs of emergency & vulnerable patients at our Practice, to reach those now waiting for more advanced, routine and needed care.

 We also provide SARS Covid-2 Antibody testing (high specificity) or/and Antigen testing (results chairside in only 15mins!) as appropriate for all staff and patients seen currently at our Practice, to maximise safety for all.

 Regular patients will note we have always been keen on high hygiene standards - our Plan and Registered patients can be assured of emergency care and cover throughout, but our treatments are limited at this time to the most urgent.
 Our Dental Practice is one of the safest places to be outside of your own home generally.